TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/Lolin32 Lite/README.md

 To further reduce the board size, it has a *reset* but no *boot* button.
 This turns out not to be a disadvantage though as the board reliably turns to *firmware upload mode* automatically when flashing it in *Arduino IDE*, *platform.io*, and *ESPHome*.

+> [!IMPORTANT]
+> For unknown reasons, while the *Lolin32* has excellent low *deep sleep* power consumption (around *70uA*), the *Lolin32 Lite* (discussed here) required astonishing *>4**m**A*.
+Despite all efforts - using *ext1* mode and hibernation, manually disabling *I2C pullups*, supplying power directly to the *3V* pin - the quiescent current remained above *4.5mA*.
+This indicates a serious hardware design flaw in which i.e. the battery charger or voltage regulator is consuming power while in *deep sleep* mode.

-*Lolin32 **Lite*** specifically targets portable devices and focuses on a small footprint, rechargeable battery support (including charging), and the focus on *3.3V components* **only**.
+*Lolin32 **Lite*** specifically targets portable devices and focuses on a small footprint, rechargeable battery support (including charging), and use of power-efficient *3.3V components* **only**.
 There is no *5V pin*, and its *GPIOs* are not *5V tolerant*.

 The board receives power solely via a connected battery or its *USB connector*.
 While you can supply power via its *3.3V* pin directly, this disables the built-in battery charger.

 > [!NOTE]
 > *Lolin32 **Lite*** should have more accurately be named *Lolin32 **Portable*** as it is just as powerful as *Lolin32* and not at all a *lite* version, rather optimized for **portable** use.